datacarpentry/DEPRECATED-knowyourdata-genomics/lessons/04-VCF-manipulation.md

 ## File format

-The file format is explained in detail [here](http://samtools.github.io/hts-specs/VCFv4.1.pdf)
+The VCF file format is explained in detail [here](http://samtools.github.io/hts-specs/VCFv4.1.pdf)

 To reduce the size of the files, VFCs are usually compressed and indexed using the gzip and tabix command from SAMTOOLS http://www.htslib.org/doc/tabix.html